What I Learnt Teaching Agile Software Architecture

 The course contents are aligned with the big software architecture programs.

-The Open Group organization is the steward of TOGAF standard.
+The Open Group organization is the steward of the TOGAF standard.
 TOGAF is the worldwide industrial standard for enterprise software architecture.

 The group has realized that software and enterprise architecture must incorporate the agile principles [1], [2].